qaalabs/DE5M4/docs/day2/source-control/git-locally.md

 ### Step 2: Create directory

-At the propmt type the command to make a directory called **my-git-project**:
+At the prompt type the command to make a directory called **my-git-project**:

 ```none
 mkdir my-git-project
 ```

-Change to that directory
+Change directory to this new directory:

 ```none
 cd my-git-project